-Become a regional representative
+Become a community representative

 We need volunteers from across the UK who are passionate about raising awareness and improving survival for pancreatic cancer to support us in our work at a regional level.